Funen: Viking Age

-In 2018, at the highest point in Funen, known as Munkebo Bakke, the archaeologists have found a giant Viking hall that dates back more than 1.000 years, to around 825 – 1.000 CE.

-According to the Funen museum experts, this Viking hall is bigger than anything found on Funen before.
+In 2018, at Munkebo Bakke in northeastern Funen, archaeologists found an exceedingly large Viking hall that dates back to c.
+825 – 1,000 CE.
+According to the Funen museum experts, this Viking hall is larger than any found on Funen before.

-Galgedil is a Viking Age cemetery located in the northern part of Funen.
-Excavations at the local site revealed 54 graves containing 59 inhumations and 2 cremation burials.
+Galgedil is a Viking Age cemetery located in northern Funen.
+Excavations at the site revealed 54 graves containing 59 inhumations and 2 cremation burials.